Strong nonlinear thermoelectricity generation and close-to-Carnot efficient heat engines in Superconductor-Insulator-2D electron gas junctions

-In this work, we introduce the Superconductor-Insulator-2D electron gas junction (SISm, where Sm stands for semiconductor) as a new system for cryogenic thermoelectricity generation.
-The band structure of an SISm junction explicitly breaks e-h symmetry, generating a quasiparticle current from a temperature gradient.
-A SISm junction addresses the main problems of current designs, as it does not need supercurrent suppression to generate a voltage gradient as a SIS junction \cite{Marchegiani2020} and, in principle, it can be fabricated by using standard superconductor and 2DEG fabrication techniques, for example those used for high electron mobility transistors (HEMT) \cite{AsifKhan1993,He2021}.
-After explaining the thermoelectricity generation mechanism, we simulate the possible regimes obtained by variation of band alignment, and we discuss their features and their potential applications.
-Finally, we show the results for the main thermoelectric figures of merit: Peltier current, Seebeck voltage, generated power, and efficiency, and we will discuss potential applications. \subparagraph{Working principle and regimes} The SISm junction conducts current via quasiparticle tunneling across the insulator.
-We assume that the tunneling probability $\mathcal{T}$ is constant in energy and so small that tunneling processes involving Cooper pairs are negligible as they would be proportional to $\mathcal{T}^2$.
-The tunneling current is then described by a Landauer-like formula in analogy to metal-insulator-superconductor junctions (see \cite{Tinkham} p.74)
+In this work, we introduce the Superconductor-Insulator-2D electron gas junction (SI2DEG) as a new system for cryogenic thermoelectricity generation that can reach record efficiency due to the energy filtering induced by the peak in the superconductor density of states (DOS) \cite{Mahan1996}.
+A SI2DEG junction addresses the main problems of current designs, as it does not need supercurrent suppression to generate a voltage gradient as a SIS junction \cite{Marchegiani2020,Germanese2022,Germanese2023}.
+After explaining the thermoelectricity generation mechanism, we evaluate the different thermoelectric regimes obtained by variation of band alignment.
+Finally, we discuss the main thermoelectric figures of merit, the peculiar bidirectional cooling and the potential applications of the Si2DEG system..\\ \textbf{Working principle and regimes \textendash} The SI2DEG junction conducts current via quasiparticle tunneling across the insulator.
+The tunneling current is then described by a Landauer-like formula \cite{Tinkham}